kiranrajeev1/Obsidian-Notes/DevOps/K8's/Namespace.md

 A **Namespace** in Kubernetes is a way to logically divide cluster resources.
 It allows multiple users or teams to share the same cluster without interfering with each other.

+A Kubernetes namespace is a logical partition within a Kubernetes cluster that allows you to divide resources and manage them independently.
+It's like a "virtual cluster" within your main cluster.
+Namespaces help organize and isolate resources (such as pods, services, and deployments) to support:

+Multi-tenancy (different teams or projects sharing the same cluster)

+Environment separation (e.g., dev, test, staging, prod)

+Resource allocation and quota enforcement

+Access control via RBAC
 ###### Purpose of Namespaces
 - Logical **separation** of resources
 - **Multi-tenancy** in a single cluster